alevchuk/minibank/grafana/README-with-chroot.md

 # Grafana on Raspberry Pi 4

+This manual documents how to build and run Grafana on Pi 4.
+The main challenge is that Grafana requires a 64-bit environment while Pi base operating system Rasbian is 32-bit.
+Fortunately Pi 4 hardware is 64-bit.

 Grafana is a monitoring/analytics web interface.
-This manual documents how to build and run Grafana on Pi 4.

 Prerequisites:
  * [Node exporter running on all nodes](https://github.com/alevchuk/minibank/blob/first/README.md#prometheus-exporters) (calculates metrics locally)
- * [Prometheus running on one of the nodes](https://github.com/alevchuk/minibank/blob/first/README.md#prometheus) (aggregates and stores all metrics in one place)
+ * [Prometheus running on one of the nodes](https://github.com/alevchuk/minibank/blob/first/README.md#prometheus) (aggragetes and stores all metrics in one place)

 Citations: